szerrade-uw/Cropbox.jl/docs/src/index.md

 ## Citation

-When using Cropbox in your work, please consider citing the following...
+When using Cropbox in your work, please consider citing it.